+Unit 4: Understanding how the human body is affected by common conditions

+Content Amplification

-Unit 4: Understanding how the human body is affected by common conditions Content Amplification 4.1 Types and causes of infection, ways infections are Learners should know and understand that an infection is an invasion of body tissues by a foreign organism and that there are several different types of infection. transmitted and Common terminology to include: resulting conditions.
-Infectious condition: this is a condition caused by a microorganism; an infectious condition may or may not be communicable non-communicable condition: this is a condition that is not transferable directly from one individual to another communicable condition: this is a condition that can be passed from one individual to another systemic infection: this is predominantly caused by virus or bacteria which spread throughout the systems of the body e.g. sepsis localised infection: this is predominantly caused by bacteria or virus where the symptoms are localised in one area e.g. an infected wound acute infections: usually appear suddenly or last a short amount of time e.g. influenza chronic infections: may occur slowly over an extended period and may last for months or years e.g. osteomyelitis healthcare-associated infections (HCAIs): associated with the delivery of healthcare services in a healthcare environment caused either due to healthcare interventions such as medical or surgical treatment or contact with a healthcare setting pathogens: bacteria, fungi, viruses, protozoa, parasites prion infections: a prion protein that can cause the usual proteins found in the brain to fold abnormally to cause neurodegenerative diseases.
-Learners should know and understand the long-term challenges that can occur after contracting systemic or localised infections, e.g. Lyme disease, meningitis, malaria which may result in the need for care and support.
+4.1 Types and causes of infection, ways infections are transmitted and Learners should know and understand that an infection is an invasion of body tissues by a foreign organism and that there are several different types of infection.
+Common terminology to include:

+Infections are transmitted and resulting conditions.
+Common terminology to include: infectious condition: this is a condition caused by a microorganism; an infectious condition may or may not be communicable non-communicable condition: this is a condition that is not transferable directly from one individual to another communicable condition: this is a condition that can be passed from one individual to another systemic infection: this is predominantly caused by virus or bacteria which spread throughout the systems of the body e.g. sepsis localised infection: this is predominantly caused by bacteria or virus where the symptoms are localised in one area e.g. an infected wound acute infections: usually appear suddenly or last a short amount of time e.g. influenza chronic infections: may occur slowly over an extended period and may last for months or years e.g. osteomyelitis healthcare-associated infections (HCAIs): associated with the delivery of healthcare services in a healthcare environment caused either due to healthcare interventions such as medical or surgical treatment or contact with a healthcare setting pathogens: bacteria, fungi, viruses, protozoa, parasites prion infections: a prion protein that can cause the usual proteins found in the brain to fold abnormally to cause neurodegenerative diseases.
 Learners should know and understand the transmission cycle for infections.
-To include the six links in the chain of infection: infectious agent reservoirs portal of entry susceptible host.
+To include the six links in the chain of infection: infectious agent reservoirs portal of exit means of transmission portal of entry susceptible host.
 Learners should know and understand how microorganisms enter the human body.

-To include: air-borne transmission ingestion through body fluids vector-borne transmission.
+To include: air-borne transmission ingestion

+through body fluidsvector-borne transmission

+water-borne transmission.